SoftwareBrothers/adminjs/README.md

 * Full featured dashboard with widgets
 * Custom resource decorators

+## Contribute

+If you would like work on an admin-bro and develop new features - take a look at our dev repository: https://github.com/SoftwareBrothers/admin-bro-dev

+You can find there instructions on how to run admin-bro for development.

 ## License

 AdminBro is Copyright © 2018 SoftwareBrothers.co.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.